andrewr224/fakebook/README.md

 ## Notes on the technologies I've used
 [Trailblazer](http://trailblazer.to/).
 To begin with, I'm eager to try it with something other than Rails.
 As it is, I'm a good deal disappointed with Trailblazer + Rails combo.
-I might have been just lucky enough to have used versions of Rails and Trailblazer that are incompatible, but I've experienced bug on every stage of the implementation, and it felt too much like hacking to my licking.
-Besides, Trailblazer's approach of simply blaming Rails wasn't helpful either.
+I might have been just lucky enough to have used versions of Rails and Trailblazer that are incompatible, but I've experienced bugs on every stage of the implementation, and it felt too much like hacking to my licking.
+Trailblazer's approach of simply blaming Rails wasn't helpful either.
 Take the `cell` layer, for example.
 Works fine when you render a cell from within another one, but when I call it in the application it returns a string, and I have to call `#html_safe` to render it.
 What the heck?